Chemical Tools To Study Molecular-Level Problems in Human Health

 Research Area 2: Development of Small Molecule Approaches for Intracellular Compartment Delivery

-Goals: We will generate new modular chemical methods that can deliver probes and other cargoes to specific subcellular compartments.
+Goals: Our group will generate new modular chemical methods that can deliver probes and other cargoes to specific subcellular compartments.

 Impacts: The new versatile and modular subcellular targeting methods we develop will allow for more detailed studies of the role of these organelles in human health.
 A better understanding of the biology of these organelles paired with our intracellular delivery approaches will allow for the development of improved chemical tools and therapeutics.